huggingface/blog/leaderboard-bigcodebench.md

 <img src="https://github.com/bigcode-bench/bigcode-bench.github.io/blob/main/asset/bigcodebench_prompt.svg?raw=true" alt="prompt" style="display: block; margin-left: auto; margin-right: auto; width: 70%;">

-As shown in the task figure, the main target scenario is code completion (denoted as BigCodeBench-Complete), where LLMs are required to finish the implementation of a function based on detailed instructions in the docstring.
+As shown in the task figure, the main target scenario is code completion (denoted as `BigCodeBench-Complete`), where LLMs are required to finish the implementation of a function based on detailed instructions in the docstring.
 However, considering downstream applications such as multi-turn dialogue, users may describe requirements in a more conversational and less verbose manner.
 This is where instruction-tuned LLMs are beneficial, as they are trained to follow natural-language instructions and generate code snippets accordingly.
-To test if models can truly understand human intents and translate them into code, we create BigCodeBench-Instruct, a more challenging variant of BigCodeBench designed to evaluate instruction-tuned LLMs.
+To test if models can truly understand human intents and translate them into code, we create `BigCodeBench-Instruct`, a more challenging variant of BigCodeBench designed to evaluate instruction-tuned LLMs.

 ## Where do the tasks come from? 🤔

 <img src="https://github.com/bigcode-bench/bigcode-bench.github.io/blob/main/asset/construct_pipeline.svg?raw=true" alt="png" style="display: block; margin-left: auto; margin-right: auto;">

 We guarantee the quality of the tasks in BigCodeBench through a systematic "Human-LLM collaboration process."
-We start with [ODEX](https://github.com/zorazrw/odex) as the "seed dataset", which contains short but realistic human intents and corresponding Python one-liners from Stack Overflow.
+We start with [ODEX](https://github.com/zorazrw/odex) as the "seed dataset," which contains short but realistic human intents and corresponding Python one-liners from Stack Overflow.
 We use GPT-4 to expand these one-liners into comprehensive function-level tasks.

-Next, 20 human experts—most holding PhD degrees and with over 5 years of Python programming experience—voluntarily guide GPT-4 in an execution-based sandbox.
+Next, 20 human experts—most with over 5 years of Python programming experience—voluntarily guide GPT-4 in an execution-based sandbox.
 They continually instruct it to refine the synthesized tasks and add test cases.
 The tasks and test cases are then examined in a local environment, pre-evaluated on other LLMs, and cross-checked by 7 additional human experts to ensure their quality.

-To assert overall quality, the authors sampled tasks for 11 human experts to solve, achieving an average human performance of 97%.
+To assert overall quality, the authors sample tasks for 11 human experts to solve, achieving an average human performance of 97%.

 ## How well do LLMs perform on BigCodeBench? 📊